Life Settlements made Easy with Apex

 The amount paid by an insurance company to the policyowner if they voluntarily cancel or surrender their policy.

-A type of life settlement designed exclusively for policyholders who are terminally or chronically ill.
+A Viatical Settlement is a type of life settlement designed exclusively for policyholders who are terminally or chronically ill.

 What Is a Life Settlement?